Do you know about the extra money you get

 The SNAP dollars you spend on locally-grown fruits and vegetables instantly reload back onto your EBT card up to a certain amount each month.

-HIP dollars don’t roll over month-to-month like SNAP—your monthly HIP renews the first day of each month.
+Your Healthy Incentives Program dollars don’t roll over month-to-month like SNAP—your monthly HIP renews the first day of each month.
 If you don’t use all of your HIP dollars by the end of each month, any amount left over will be lost.

 You must have at least $1 on your SNAP card to make HIP purchases.